henryroe/ztv/README.md

 *ztv* is intended for real-time display and analysis. *ztv* is not intended to produce publication quality figures.

-*ztv* comes with a number of built-in control panels (see *Additional Screenshots* section below), for:
+*ztv* comes with a number of built-in control panels, for:
 - selecting input source (FITS file, auto-reload from FITS file, etc)
 - selecting a frame to subtract (e.g. sky or dark) and a flat field frame to divide by
 - setting colormap, stretch, and lower/upper limits